Gado (comics): Career

 Gado designs funny cartoons on local regional and international issues, which he clarifies the impact of social, political and cultural conflicts have on the individual.
-With great simplicity he brings brittle elements up without going to the essential humanity of these topics.
+With simplicity he brings brittle elements up without going to the essential humanity of these topics.

 Gado opposes political interference and is a local pioneer who explores his limits.
 He is an inspiration for other artists through its contribution to the democratization and the freedom of expression in eastern Africa.
 He is the most syndicated cartoonist in East and Central Africa.

 In 2009, together with Marie Lora-Mungai, Gado co-founded Buni Media, an independent non-profit media and production company that is known for the XYZ TV show that Gado created and produced.

 In 2016, the Nation Media Group, on whose publications Daily Nation and The East African Gado's cartoons had appeared for over two decades, refused to renew his contract over what appeared to be the result of blowback following the latter publication's suspension in Tanzania after Gado's cartoon depicting then President Jakaya Kikwete in a compromising position surrounded by harems was published.
 Gado then joined the Standard Group where his editorial cartoons appeared in The Standard newspaper from 2016 through 2022.